TheSlugInTub/Slote/README.md

 - Start screen, you can change the start screen in C:\Users\[user]\slotestart.txt OR ~/slotestart.txt on Linux.
+- Plugins with lua.
+There can only be one lua file at the moment, with it being ~/slote.lua
 - Cursor movement.
 - Modal, with normal, insert, command and replace modes.
 - Multiple panes!
 Type :vsp to make a vertical split or :sp to make a horizontal split.